The Last Empire: (Daniel 2:31-45)

 The Roman Empire was birthed in 753 BC but did not split into two until November of 285 AD when the Roman Emperor Diocletian decided that the Roman Empire was too big to manage.
 He divided the Empire into two parts, the Eastern Roman Empire and the Western Roman Empire.
 Finally, in 395 AD, the empire was split into two for good.
 In 330AD the founder of the Byzantine Empire and its first emperor, Constantine the Great, moved the capital of the Roman Empire to the city of Byzantium and renamed it Constantinople (Istanbul today in Turkey).
 Constantine the Great also legalized Christianity, which had previously been persecuted in the Roman Empire.
 The Byzantine Empire and lasted at least another 1,000 years after the western leg of Rome had fallen to the barbarians.

 When you look at the empire of Islam today it is a nation that has infiltrated every level of society in virtually all of the western democracies especially within those European nations that historically were associated with Christianity.
 Like its eastern counterpart western Christendom is going to be faced with a dilemma.
-Will it be the cross or the crescent?
+Will it be ruled by the cross or the crescent?
 Already through migration and the movement of refugees on mass into western democracies Islam is establishing a ‘Trojan Horse.’
 It is not so much the enemy without that is a threat but the enemy within.
 When you look at the moral ethical and spiritual corruption within the Roman Empire and even after the time of Constantine you see the same sorts of things today in the western democracies and within wider Christendom.

 Yes the beast empire of Islam is here and the west is in spiritual, social, economic, moral and ethical decline as was Rome before its destruction.
 God is still giving the western democracies one last chance to return to the God of the Bible and his laws and commandments and to exercise repentance towards God and to exercise faith towards the Lord Jesus for eternal salvation.
 (Acts 20:21) God is not willing that any should perish but that all should come to repentance (2 Peter 3:9) But will the western democracies and western Christendom first repent?
-Seasons of refreshing from the presence of the LORD come after repentance, not before it!
+Seasons of refreshing from the presence of the LORD come only after repentance, not before it!
 (Acts 3:19-20)

 Already the axe has been laid to the root and the great tall tree of democracy and freedom of speech and the democratic way of life is about to topple.
 At the end of days the only saving factor will be the return of our Lord Jesus who will sort everything out for the sake of His elect saints, being Israel and by extension and inclusion the faithful Church, and for the very survival of the planet!
 (Matthew 24:21-22) And so Daniel writes concerning this eternal Kingdom yet to come revealed to him by the LORD who said to his servant concerning this kingdom…